How is Zeffy free?

 • Human rights organizations

 According to federal law, to qualify as a public charity under 501(c)(3), nonprofit organizations must receive at least a third of their total support from the general public, including individuals, corporations, and other public charities.
+They center more around general welfare and public interest than to serve a private shareholder.

 2. Private Foundation